-In this state, the brain and body can benefit from the powerful effects of ketones, which have been found to support cognitive function in ways that carbohydrates alone cannot.
+In this state, keto biohacking begins, and the brain and body can benefit from the powerful effects of ketones, which have been found to support cognitive function and fight free radicals in ways that carbohydrates alone cannot.
 For example, many athletes rely on ketones because they can aid executive functioning in the brain (i.e. the brain’s ability to plan, focus, and remember instructions), which is essential during strenuous workouts and competitive sports.

 However, ketones can power a variety of cognitive perks on and off the court.
 In fact, today’s research demonstrates that the brain benefits from ketone generation because ketones can reduce oxidative stress, combat inflammation in the brain, and decrease overall mental exhaustion or “brain fog”.

 Ketones have also been harnessed for their neuroprotective benefits as they can stimulate the production of brain-derived neurotrophic factor (BDNF) in the brain.
 BDNF is essentially Miracle-Gro for your brain cells, or neurons.
 It’s been shown to help the development of new connections, repair injured brain cells and protect healthy brain cells which all play a crucial role in learning and long term memory.
 This is why the ketogenic diet is sometimes recommended to expedite brain repair after a traumatic brain injury.